DominicQuatrini/DSnA/README.md

 We chose to use Array, Singly Linked List, and Binary Search Tree as our data structures

-Our algorithms are Bubble Sort, Insertion Sort, and Merge Sort
+Our algorithms are Bubble Sort, Insertion Sort, Heap Sort, and Merge Sort

 We will compare the performance of each algorithm using a randomized selection of each data structure.